CENOS-Platform/cenos-docs-antennas/docs/results-advanced.md

 ### Electric/magnetic field on surface

-By default the *Electric field* is visualized,.
+By default the *Electric field* on your antenna is visualized.

 <p align="center">